richmahn/en_tn/README.md

   * Three periods (...), forming an ellipsis, indicates that the quote is discontinuous, software should interpret this in a non-greedy manner
 * `Occurrence` - Specifies which occurrence in the original language text the entry applies to.
   * `-1`: entry applies to every occurrence of OrigQuote in the verse
-  * `0`: entry does not occur in original language (for example, "Connecting Statement:")
+  * `0`: entry does not occur in original language (for example, “Connecting Statement:”)
   * `1`: entry applies to first occurrence of OrigQuote only
   * `2`: entry applies to second occurrence of OrigQuote only
   * etc.